 When a rogue AP or STA is detected, appropriate action (such as contacting the owner) can be taken to resolve any issues such as interference with the operation of the managed WLAN.

+<Rogue non-AP STA?
+In a (physically) controlled/secured environment, should know all the clients.
+Couldn’t an attacker spoof a known client’s address?
+WIPS will detect this and alarm.
+For authorized clients, is this the same as other post-association authorization cases?
+What about an authorized device before it associates/as it is probing?
+Will an RCM device use a “known” MAC address for probing a known SSID (only after detecting the SSID is present, just before associating)?
+Maybe, but not for broadcast probes.
+Authorized devices may need a specific policy (when we get to solutions)?

+Rogue APs

+Soft AP problem: In enterprise (controlled environment).
+Beyond/not really a RCM problem, but some higher agreement problem?

+Off-the-shelf systems/solutions (that use Wi-Fi):

+Not a use case affected by RCM.
+Might be another policy controlled situation, to retain MAC address.

+Soft AP

+Causing connectivity issues if BSSID changes.
+Maybe okay, if only used for short time.
+Shall not change while clients are connected.
+Shall not change while beaconing (and do tear down after a timeout if no clients are attached)?
+Might make recommendations; but note that 802.11 doesn’t have “soft AP” concept (yet).

+Onboarding a “known” MAC address (secure environment, or controlled/managed), but does anyone know the address?

+Policy can handle secure environment.
+But, doesn’t solve onboarding.

+Device count, of active devices (per credential), for BYOD environment.
+What about PSK/Passphrase networks (non-unique credentials)?

+Customer Support and Troubleshooting

 Service providers are deploying wireless gateways in residential environments.
 With about two thirds of customer complaints related to WLAN, operators have to be able to provide top-notch technical support when a subscriber faces WLAN-related issues.

 As an example, a subscriber has 16 devices connected to their 802.11 network.
 They have set-up different SSIDs for their guests, their kids, and their personal devices.
 The subscriber is experiencing connectivity and low performance issue on their wireless network.
+Or, one of the devices in the residence is violating a policy, is detected by the ISP, and gets the entire residential service turned-off.
 When they call the technical customer center, the technician is able to identify the MAC address of the faulty device and ask the subscriber to reset its device and reconnect to the wireless network.

+Broaden to cover enterprise case…

+<RCM makes the technician identifying a problematic device difficult.

+RCM complicates identifying the device type from OUI.

+Diagnosing actors: SP, AP vendor, WLAN admin. >